 Learn how to navigate the Device Dashboard and how to take action on devices that are linked to your account, like removing a device or remotely wiping a device.

 Skip Ahead to...

 The Device Dashboard shows the full list of devices which have accessed your account.
-There are two pages: one for personal devices (like smartphones and laptops) and another for storage devices (like Desktop App and Turbo).
+There are two pages: one for personal devices (like smartphones and laptops) and another for storage devices (like Storage Sync and Smart Cache (FKA Turbo) ).
 You can switch between these pages using the tabs at the top right of the screen.

-While the Device Dashboard is available to all accounts, the other features are included as part of our Advanced Security package.
+While the Device Dashboard is available to all accounts, the other features are included as part of our Enterprise Lite and Enterprise plans.
 If you think your business might benefit from these features, please contact us.

-For Personal Devices, you will see the username with whom the device is associated, what client the device is running (Mobile, Desktop App, WebEdit...), the last time the device accessed your account, and more.
-You can search for a specific user's devices or App, and sort by Username, Platform, Device name, or Last access/sync by clicking the appropriate column.
+For Personal Devices, you will see the username with whom the device is associated with, what client the device is running (Mobile, Desktop App, WebEdit...), the last time the device accessed your account, and more.
+You can search for a specific user's device or App, and sort by Username, Platform, Device name, or Last access/sync by clicking the appropriate column.

 This will be useful for customers who want to remove inactive devices from the list.

-The device details tab also allows you to issue a remote wipe command for personal devices that are using our Mobile Apps or Desktop Sync.
+The device details tab also allows you to issue a remote wipe command for personal devices that are using our Mobile Apps, Desktop Sync or Desktop App.

 When you issue this command, all Egnyte files stored locally on the device will be deleted the next time the app is opened on that device.
 This is a useful feature to use if you learn that an employee's device has been lost or stolen.
 You can monitor the status of a remote wipe command from the Device Management Logs section of this page.